diffblue/gitlab/doc/development/documentation/styleguide/word_list.md

 ## permissions

-Do not use roles and permissions interchangeably.
+Do not use **roles** and **permissions** interchangeably.
 Each user is assigned a role.
 Each role includes a set of permissions.

 ## please

-Do not use.
+Do not use **please**.
 For details, see the [Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/p/please).

 ## press